Preview & Edit

 When I spend a day talking I feel exhausted, when I spend it walking I am pleasantly tired.

-When walking, we register fully in our minds that which we perceive with our senses.
+When walking, we register fully in our minds the details we perceive with our senses.

-Indeed, walking is about witnessing because it is about connecting.
-To people, to ourselves, to our mind, or simply, to our world.
-Connecting to others as we shuffle forward toward that heaven-verging horizon.
+Indeed, walking is about witnessing because it is about connecting—to people, ourselves, our minds, or simply our world.
+We connect to others as we shuffle forward toward that heaven-verging horizon.

 Contact